Current MSN-FNP Student

 Have you been able to integrate what you've learned from the program into your current career, and if so, what have you been able to incorporate?

 So because I'm just starting, really, with this program this summer, I would say as a triage nurse in the ER, my assessments, writing up subjective and objective, have very much increased instead of just kind of blank comments like "patient looks fine, we're good to go."
 I'm very, very descriptive with details in my subjective and objective when I'm doing triage on patients.

 How did working with a dedicated student support advisor impact your educational experience?

 So working with Amy has been absolutely fantastic.
-She responds to everything super quick and she's very friendly that she's made actually joining Carson-Newman probably the easiest experience I've had with school, so it's been fantastic.
-I can't picture having to work with anybody do any better at their job.
+She responds to everything super quick and she's very friendly.
+She's made actually joining Carson-Newman probably the easiest experience I've had with school, so it's been fantastic.
+I can't picture having to work with anybody any better at their job.

 Do you find the faculty to be accessible responsible, supportive and professional?

 We are the first online class so of course there's humps and bumps that we're all trying to get used to, but as far as having any issues, I mean, every teacher has been able to get back to me if I've had any questions.
 We're all kind of adapting to the new program, but so far so good.